 The mixture comes out nice and thick, and yes it is red.
 This blackberry puree is going in the buttercream but I’m going to tell you that this sauce is perfect on ice cream, toast, pancakes, over a block of cream cheese, inside a crepe; there are so many ways to use this, it’s that good.

-Let the beating begin.
-For this step, you will beat the egg white until they come to room temperature.
+- Transfer the egg mixture into a stand-mixer bowl that is fitted with a whisk attachment and whip the egg whites until they reach room temperature.
 I actually put my hand on the bottom of the bowl to gauge the temperature but feel free to stick a thermometer in the bowl.
-Whip in the softened butter one tablespoon at a time until incorporated.

-Once your buttercream is ready, add 1/2 cup to 2/3 cup of the blackberry puree to the buttercream.
+- Add the vanilla and ½ to ⅔ cup of the blackberry puree.
 The amount is up to you.
-I used 2/3 cups because the birthday girl said she wanted lots of blackberries in the frosting.
+I used ⅔ cups because the birthday girl said she wanted lots of blackberries in the frosting.
+That's it!

 Whip in the blackberry puree until combined and then you are ready to spread on your cooled cakes.